AudioVisuaali/AudioBot-2/README.md

 # AudioBot-2
 AudioBot-2 - This is the second version of audiobot.
 This version of the bot uses OOP, cached data, PostgreSQL and sqlalchemy for storing data!

+<img src="https://i.imgur.com/6r1qZCA.jpg" />

 # Features

-Preview:

-<img src="https://i.imgur.com/6r1qZCA.jpg" />

 * Message filtering and recognition for modules
 * Command system (Create and manage your own commands)
 * Get the AO canteen menus
 * User information and profile picture inspection